dfinity/motoko/design/GraphCopyStabilization.md

 * Avoid deep call stack recursion (stack overflow).

 ## Memory Compatibility Check
-Apply a memory compatibility check analogous to the enhanced orthogonal persistence, since the graph copy layout is not identical to the Candid subtype relation.
+Apply a memory compatibility check analogous to the enhanced orthogonal persistence, since the upgrade compatibility of the graph copy is not identical to the Candid subtype relation.

 ## Algorithm
 Applying Cheney’s algorithm [1, 2] combined with multiple copying between stable and main memory (credits to Claudio for this idea):